-- 7.1 The Director of Finance has delegated authority to take any urgent action as required between Pension Fund Board meetings but such action only to be taken in consultation with and by agreement with the Chairman and/or Vice Chairman of the Pension Fund Board and any relevant Consultant and/or Independent Advisor. - 7.2 The Director of Finance will ensure that monitoring reports on the Pension Fund's investment performance and activities, and any other business are considered by the Pension Fund Board at least quarterly. - 7.3 The Director of Finance will ensure that a report on the triennial actuarial valuation of the pension fund is taken to the Pension Fund Board. - 7.4 The Director of Finance will ensure that a report on the annual accounts and associated external audit of the pension fund is taken to the Audit and Governance Committee and the Pension Fund Board.
+- 7.1 The Executive Director for Finance has delegated authority to take any urgent action as required between Pension Fund Committee meetings but such action only to be taken in consultation with and by agreement with the Chairman or Vice Chairman of the Pension Fund Committee and any relevant Consultant or Independent Advisor. - 7.2 The Executive Director for Finance will ensure that monitoring reports on the Pension Fund's investment performance and activities, and any other business are considered by the Pension Fund Committee at least quarterly. - 7.3 The Executive Director for Finance will ensure that a report on the triennial actuarial valuation of the pension fund is taken to the Pension Fund Committee. - 7.4 The Executive Director for Finance will ensure that a report on the annual accounts and associated external audit of the pension fund is taken to the Audit and Governance Committee and the Pension Fund Committee.